jasminsanchezz/post-install-config/README.md

 </p>

 <h2> Description </h2>
 OsTicket stands for open source ticket.
 OsTicket is a tool used by businesses and support teams to manage customer service requests.
 It helps organize and track issues or questions that customers submit through email, web forms, or other channels.
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system OsTicket.
 Now that we have it installed, we are going to administer it as a help desk analyst.
+This tutorial will cover how to add user roles, customize ticket forms, and enable SLAs.

 <h2>Environments and Technologies Used</h2>